 - Depression: Want to stop working but feel like you can’t or have no choice.

-- Physical sickness and pain: Gastric pain from having irregular meals, migraine from too much stress, and etc.
+- Physical sickness and pain: Gastric pain from having irregular meals, migraines from too much stress, etc.

 1. Understanding why you work so hard.